falkr/ttm4115-2020/pages/unit-setup.md

-# Task: Initial Project Ideas

-Go through the individual ideas that you have for the semester project.
-The goal is that you get inspired by the ideas of the others.
-You don't yet have to decide on a system today.

-- Make a list of all project ideas.
-- Briefly explain the idea.
-- Combine similar ideas, or briefly sketch new ones.
-- Create a final list of ideas for today.

 # Team Reflection for This Unit

 It may seem like an overhead to reflect already now during the setup and with these relatively simple tasks.
 But this team reflection should become a routine from now on.
 Fill out the section for today's week: